Accelerating Knowledge and Advancing Practice

 The Nutrition Connections team includes registered dietitians, consultants and coordinators who work together to meet the needs of health promotion professionals striving to accelerate knowledge and advance practice in nutrition.

-Erin is a Registered Dietitian who oversaw the provincial Eat Smart!® School and Workplace Programs, developing and disseminating program materials and providing consultative support.
-Currently, her responsibilities include communications support, consultations, knowledge translation, and resource and program development.
+Erin is a Registered Dietitian and reprised her role as Program Consultant with NC in 2016.
+Previously, she oversaw the provincial Eat Smart!® School and Workplace Programs, developing and dissemination program materials and providing consultative support.
+Currently, her responsibilities include consultations, knowledge translation, and resource and program development.

 Marissa Lustri, Program Assistant